VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 then we can start up other MiniGUI applications as clients.
 Server is not affected and can continue to run if the client terminates due to some reason.

+__NOTE__ In this guide, the sample programs assume that the MiniGUI-Threads version is configured and installed.
+If your MiniGUI is configured MiniGUI-Threads or MiniGUI-Standalone runtime mode, you can directly run a sample without running `mginit` first.
+When you configured MiniGUI as
-__NOTE__ In this guide, the sample programs assume that the MiniGUI-Processes version is configured and installed.
-Before running these samples, you should run the `mginit` program first, which can be a user-defined `mginit` program or an `mginit` program provided by `mg-samples` package.
-We have coded carefully to ensure that each sample program can be compiled and run on MiniGUI-Processes, MiniGUI-Threads, or MiniGUI-Standalone.
+MiniGUI-Processes, before running these samples, you should run the `mginit` program first, which can be a user-defined `mginit` program or an `mginit` program provided by `mg-samples` package.
+Exception `mginit`, We have coded carefully to ensure that each sample program can be compiled and run on MiniGUI-Processes, MiniGUI-Threads, or MiniGUI-Standalone runtime mode.

 ## Hello, world!

 The quickest approach to understand the basic programming method of MiniGUI is to analyze structure of a simple program.
-List 1 shows a “Hello World” program of MiniGUI, which will be discussed in detail.
+List 1 shows a "Hello, world!" program of MiniGUI, which will be discussed in detail.

 ##### List 1 helloworld.c